 - Site trust

-A good post title is an essential first step – find good keywords
+1. A good post title is an essential first step – find good keywords

-When you start researching a keyword you want to help people find out what your article is all about.
+When you start researching a keyword title you want to help people find out what your article is all about.
 It is important to choose a keyword representing your content as precise as possible.

 Next, you need to make sure your keyword has not too much “competition”.
 You can let a keyword tool do that for you or you can do some research your self.

 I will hardly be able to compete with those, especially if my website is rather new, by that I mean younger than a year or so.

 Something else I have learned in using keywords, if you want to sell products, be aware many article keywords are hard to get on page one as Amazon and other online stores fill the place with paid ads.
 To get above these is impossible unless you pay more than for example eBay or Amazon does.